JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/list.rst

 Sort List
 =========

-Name, Post Distance and Direction options were removed because they can be achieve using other options.
+Name, Post Distance and Direction options were removed because they can be achieved using other options.

 Random List
 ===========